Language Specification

 • The operand is of type string

-• The operand is of type file
+• The index operand is a field name of the base class type

 • function calls are legal if and only if: